Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Results

 \subsection{Mediation Analysis Results}

-Table \ref{tab:mediation_analysis_results} summarizes the results of the mediation analysis performed using $a(\mathcal{G})$.
-Among the six hyperedges that showed significant group differences, only two revealed significant mediation effects.
+Table \ref{tab:mediation_analysis_results} summarizes the results of the mediation analysis performed using $a(\mathcal{G})$ with and without covariates.
+Among the six hyperedges that showed significant group differences, only two revealed significant mediation effects without considering the covariates.
 Specifically, hyperedge 60 showed a partial mediation effect between tau and the memory, language, and ADAS-13 composite scores.
 Hyperedge 75 revealed a broader significant partial mediation effect, linking the tau accumulation with all the cognitive scores.
 Across the analysis, the regression coefficients showed a similar pattern in the two hyperedges.
-In detail, a negative relation was found between tau burden and the five composite cognitive scores, where higher tau values were related to cognitive decline, e.g., lower values in the composite cognitive scores; while a positive effect was shown for the ADAS-13 score, where higher values were related to the disease.
+In detail, negative relationships were found between tau burden and memory, executive, language, and visual-spatial scores, where higher tau values were associated with cognitive decline, e.g., lower values in the composite cognitive scores.
+Conversely, a positive effect was observed for the ADAS-13 score, where higher values were associated with the disease.
+The same analysis was performed, controlling for the covariates.
+Only the weights of hyperedge 75 showed a significant partial mediation effect with all the scores.
+The same patterns observed in the regression coefficients for hyperedge 75 without covariates were also found after controlling for age, sex, years of education, and APOE4.
+In general, we also observed a reduction in the total effects of the mediation analysis when including the covariates, and consequently, the indirect effect was decreased with respect to the mediation analysis without covariates.

-The Gaussian similarity kernel and the mean Pearson correlation found significant mediation analysis for the weights of hyperedge 75 and all the cognitive scores, while the L2 norm of the LASSO coefficients approach found only significant relations in hyperedge 9 and for the memory and ADAS-13 scores.
-No significant mediation effects were found when using the Schaefer FNs-derived weights as mediator.
+The Gaussian similarity kernel and the mean Pearson correlation revealed significant mediation analysis for the weights of hyperedge 75 and all the cognitive scores with/without covariates (except for the visual-spatial score where no mediation effect was found with mean Pearson correlation), while the L2 norm of the LASSO coefficients approach found only significant relations in hyperedge 9 and for the memory (with/without covariates) and ADAS-13 (without covariates) scores.
+No significant mediation effects were found when using the Schaefer 100 FNs-derived weights as mediators.